JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 I'm using the [Monogame](https://docs.monogame.net/articles/index.html) library to help with general game stuff, such as running the game, dealing with graphics, and providing data types such as Vector2.

-I'm also using [Pleasing](https://github.com/franknorton/Pleasing) for tweening and easing, since it would take way too long to implement a fully indepth one needed for this game.
+I'm also using [Pleasing](https://github.com/franknorton/Pleasing) for tweening and easing, since it would take way too long to implement a fully in-depth one needed for this game.